Contact

 Eric Dunn, Festival Director (530) 265-5961 ext.
 223

 Growing up in the Midwest, Eric’s love of nature and waterways was established early at a summer camp with a focus on extended wilderness tripping in the north woods.
 After crafting his own unique degree at The Ohio State University, Eric began his professional career with over a decade of experience managing and booking musicians at high-profile events around the globe.
 Following years of life in the Midwest he relocated to the Nevada City region in 2012.
 Prior to Wild & Scenic, Eric was the owner & manager of an award-winning essential oils and aromatherapy products company with his wife.
-Eric brings with him to Wild & Scenic a deep well of experience in logistics, marketing, & sales.
-Eric has been a member of the WSFF team since 2019, starting as an On Tour Coordinator and working a variety of roles over the past five years.
+Eric brings with him to Wild & Scenic a deep well of experience in operations and logistics, event production, marketing, and sales.
+Eric has been a member of the WSFF team since 2019, starting as an On Tour Coordinator and working a variety of roles over the past five years before moving into the Festival Director role in April 2024.

 Rebecca received her BFA in filmmaking from the University of North Carolina School of the Arts.
 As a social impact filmmaker, coordinator, guest artist, and festival agent she has worked for the Sundance Institute, the John F. Kennedy Center for the Performing Arts, and Stowe Story Labs.
 Her work has screened at universities across the country and has premiered at several film festivals including the Austin Film Festival, Sidewalk Film Festival, Cucalorus Film Festival, and Ivy Film Festival.
 When Rebecca isn’t writing, directing or advocating for change, you can find her hiking in the mountains, or dancing on a beach somewhere!